128technology/monitoring-server/README.md

 outputs:
 - name: kafka
 ```
+This monitoring server setup will understand data from the following inputs: t128_events, t128_top_analytics, t128_device_state, t128_peer_path, t128_lte_metric, and t128_metrics.
+The dashboards expect only the default metric set for the t128_metrics.
 To update the monitoring agent configuration for these changes and start/restart the services, run the following command:
 ```
 monitoring-agent-cli configure
 ```